 Additionally, the Northampton County district attorney is conducting a deeper investigation as to the destruction or fabrication of Mr. Scanlan’s medical records at the facility.

 In the subsequent civil lawsuit brought by Mr. Scanlan’s family, it was revealed that Mr. Scanlan was in fact pushed by another resident, causing his head injury.
 This injury occurred in the presence of an Arden Courts staff member who allegedly reported the incident to the facility’s executive director.
 It appears the E.D. did not follow up on this or report it to the state.

 More Current Inspections and Information on Arden Courts of Old Orchard

 The facility was re-licensed and subsequently inspected.
 Updated inspection and violation reports for Arden Courts of Old Orchard can be found here.
 There is also a waiver of 55 Pa.Code Ch.
 2600, relating to personal care homes, on file with the Pennsylvania Department of Human Services.

 Questions on a Potential Arden Courts Memory Care Case?

 Our lawyers have won numerous Arden Courts negligence lawsuits.
-At Senior Justice Law Firm, we accept nursing home abuse cases in Philadelphia and Allentown; as well as Boca Raton, Miami, Ft.
-Lauderdale, Jacksonville and all of Florida.
+At Senior Justice Law Firm, we accept nursing home abuse cases in Philadelphia and Allentown; as well as Boca Raton, Miami, Fort Lauderdale, Jacksonville and all of Florida.
 Call us now for your free case consultation.